learn-co-curriculum/uci-mod-1-media-queries/README.md

 ## Conclusion

-CSS Media Queries provide us a way to alter our CSS at specific screen sizes.
+CSS Media Queries provide us a way to alter our CSS at specific screen sizes by setting _breakpoints_ at different screen widths.
 Using the `max-width` condition expressions to trigger styles below  a certain size and the `min-width` condition expressions to trigger styles above a certain size can help you build powerful, flexible interfaces for various screen sizes and devices.
 Instead of trying to target specific device sizes, use the in-browser dev tools for experimentation, and allow your unique content to determine at which sizes to write media query break points.
 Write media queries as you need them at whatever size your content starts to become unsightly.

 ## Resources